Klhmt/HDReady/README.md

 The Python script was started from command line (not with an IDE).\
 The merging algorithm in full load consumes 8 to 10% of my Ryzen 5 2600X CPU.

+## Future fonctionnality

+The next step is to implement an algorithm that aligns the input images if they are shaky.